Weisman Art Museum announces the creation of The Big River Continuum.

 Taking inspiration from the Ojibwe name Misiziibi, or gichi-ziibi meaning “Huge River,” this initiative turns the Mississippi River in its entirety into a platform for creative collaboration.
 The Big River Continuum strives to collaborate across topographies of power, time, and access in order to synergize artists and scholars from diverse river cultures in a shared and equitable process of inquiry.

 Monique Verdin is a multidisciplinary artist working with the complex interconnectedness of environment, economics, culture, climate, and change along the Gulf South for decades.
 Her indigenous Houma relatives and their life-ways have been the primary focus of her storytelling practice.
-Monique is the director of The Land Memory Bank & Seed Exchange, a part of the Another Gulf Is Possible Collaborative core leadership circle.
-Monique’s will spend her time at the field station investigating ways in which the headwaters and the delta have been in conversation with each other for thousands of years.
+Monique is the director of The Land Memory Bank & Seed Exchange, a part of the Another Gulf Is Possible Collaborative core leadership circle and author of Return to Yakni Chitto Houma Migrations.
+Monique’s Big River Continuum residency at Itasca Biological Field Station in MN investigates ways in which the headwaters and the delta have been in conversation with each other for thousands of years: Palms to Pines

 Rebecca Dallinger is Curator-in-Residence for The Big River Continuum at the Itasca Biological Station and the Target Studio for Creative Collaboration at WAM.
 Rebecca has extensive experience in community organizing and rural arts development, having generated multiple venues for access to the arts—through workshops, events, and open studios—while at the White Earth Tribal and Community College Extension Service in Mahnomen, MN.
 These creative gatherings brought together artists and communities in celebration of traditional arts and food through experiential learning.